Appalachian Regional Commission

 Start Date: Nov 2019 — End Date: Apr 2021

 CREC provided technical assistance and generated lessons learned from the experience in local development districts (LDDs) in how to help businesses and individuals succeed in their recovery from substance abuse disorder.
-Providing staff support to the Development District Association of Appalachia (DDAA), CREC is helping four LDDs through a year-long process of articulating the […]
+Providing staff support to the Development District Association of Appalachia (DDAA), CREC assisted four LDDs through a year-long process of articulating the challenge, identifying […]

 ARC Entrepreneurial Benchmark Update 2018-2020

 Start Date: Oct 2018 — End Date: Jun 2020

 CREC, worked with EntreWorks Consulting, continued their work in promoting entrepreneurial efforts in the Appalachian Region by maintaining a database of the region’s entrepreneurial ecosystem, updating research on the region’s economic dynamism, and maintaining a web presence at http://arceco.creconline.org for the entrepreneurial directory and the entrepreneurial index (updated through 2017).

 Entrepreneurial Ecosystems in Appalachia